 But he acknowledged it could go the other way, and regulators could crack down on the space altogether.
 “That’s the biggest risk and the biggest opportunity,” Skelley said.

 Some observers are skeptical that blockchain and cryptocurrencies can really make a difference in real estate.
 Blockchain “is still a little bit unclear,” said Mike Sroka, founder of the real estate deal management platform Dealpath, who argued that U.S. dollars have worked just fine.
 “Here we have a solution that is searching for a pain point.”

 Cryptocurrency “introduces a lot of risk,” he added, citing the potential for a crash if regulators step in.

 Other industry players are more bullish on blockchain and its potential to change everything from crafting contracts to establishing land titles.
 Stayawhile, an online vacation rental marketplace, is working on smart contracts backed by blockchain technology, and the rental listings site Rentberry is also using it to facilitate transactions.

 Tal Kerret, president of Silverstein Properties, said he expects blockchain to be widely adopted for real estate contracts, but cautioned that change may be slow.

 “It just needs to be something that people are comfortable with,” he said.
 “How many years did it take for people to stop using fax machines?”

-Corrections: An earlier version of this post included a figure for Opendoor’s venture funding that was taken from Crunchbase but was incorrect.
-The correct amount is $320 million.
+Corrections: An earlier version of this story included a figure for Opendoor’s venture funding that was taken from Crunchbase but was incorrect.
+The right amount is $320 million.
 The article also incorrectly claimed that Oculus Rift was acquired by Google.
 Clarifications were also made to references to GateGuard.xyz and Matterport in the story.